T.H.I.N.K. (Thoughtful, Honest, Intelligent, Necessary, Kind)

 “This day is a beautiful room that’s never been seen before.
 Let me cherish the seconds, minutes, and hours I spend here.
 Help me to THINK before I speak and pray before I act.
 ‘The program helps me gain the freedom to make wise choices that are good for me.
 I choose to put that freedom in my life today.’”

 I used to be on automatic pilot, prone to old actions and reactions that were familiar to me.
 But I wasn’t happy.
-So when I began my recovery program eighteen years ago, I learned that I can switch that autopilot off.
+So when I began my recovery program twenty-two years ago, I learned that I can switch that autopilot off.
 I learned that I have choices about how I want to live.

-Losing Angie to the hellish world of substance use disorder helped bring some things into focus for me.
+Losing my daughter to the hellish world of substance use disorder helped bring some things into focus for me.
 But not until I spent a lot of time grieving for her.
 I tried to help her, made many mistakes in the process, but ultimately as a matter of survival, I had to let go and practice acceptance of what I couldn’t change.

-I did so without shame or guilt.
+I’ve done so without shame or guilt.
 I started to hear, faintly at first, the voices of other people in my life calling out for attention.
-Ten years ago my first grandchild was born, and that changed me forever.
+Thirteen years ago my first grandchild was born, and that changed me forever.
 I was no longer just a mother who had struggled to raise her children.
 With the birth of both of my grandchildren, I could now start over with a clean slate.
 I’m not the same troubled young woman who raised my children.
 Now I’m a recovering grandmother with better health and a happier spirit to help raise this new generation.
 This is God’s gift to me, a second chance to try and live well without the demons that plagued me when I was younger.

 And the beneficiaries of this second chance?
 Everyone who is in my life today: my remaining family, of course.
 But even without family, the world is a big place: neighbors, co-workers, the delivery man, the man I pass when I walk in the morning, my friends in and out of recovery, the people I sing to in the nursing home—the list is endless.